wpswings/pdf-generator-for-wp/README.txt

 **11) Relevant Post Types And Appropriate Meta Fields** The plugin gives you the option to make the post visible only for relevant post types such as post, page, or product, depending on the utility of your content.
 The admin is also authorized to set the meta fields that you wish to display in the posts, pages or products, individually.

+Also, if your product images are different from your product image gallery then you can write the name in the box below and enable the setting and uncheck this in the metafield section.

 **12) Upload Your PDF Files**
 The plugin allows you to upload your own PDF files for download.
 You can also limit access to these files for registered users or guest users.